To give you a better understanding of a garage door opener, we have prepared a complete list of opener components and accessories.

-Opener bracket – The bracket that holds the drawbar/Jarm and it is better to get an opener bracket that spreads out throughout the whole height of the section for best support
+Opener bracket – The bracket that holds the drawbar/Jarm, and it is better to get an opener bracket that spreads out throughout the whole height of the section for best support.

 Laser pointer/parking guide – The laser pointer is an accessory that should make your life much easier, especially when parking in a tight garage.
-The laser pointer is aiming into a fixed position, providing you with a stopping point for your vehicle.
+The laser pointer is aimed into a fixed position, providing you with a stopping point for your vehicle.

 Wireless keypad/ wireless entry – Similar to a remote, a wireless entry keypad works on the same tech as a remote.
-The difference is it works with a 4 digit PIN.
+The difference is it works with a 4-digit PIN.

 Garage door opener receiver – A garage door opener receiver is hardwired to the opener or the wall control panel, gives the ability to program additional remotes, it is ideal with old or commercial openers that are obsolete or no longer in production.